DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 long (thorn) // returns a type long conversion of thorn
 ```

-The type cast doesn’t alter the thorn variable itself; instead, it creates a new value of the indicated type, which you can then use in an expression, as in the following:
+The type cast doesn’t alter the thorn variable itself; instead, it creates
+new value of the indicated type, which you can then use in an expression, as
+in the following:

 ```cpp
 cout << int('Q'); // displays the integer code for 'Q'